 Thriveworks is built on the notion that everyone can benefit from working with a counselor, therapist, or life coach and improve their life through mental health help.
 It’s our mission to provide quality mental health services and help people just like you to live a happier, more successful life through this important work.

 “Therapy is not about having someone take control of your life or ‘feeling good.’
 Therapy is about learning to take control of your life and making changes.”

-The providers at Thriveworks Germantown have devoted their lives to becoming experts in the mental health field.
+The therapists and psychologists at Thriveworks Germantown have devoted their lives to becoming experts in the mental health field.
 Their extensive schooling, training, and experience enables them to assist you in addressing and overcoming the challenges in your life, such as the debilitating symptoms of depression.
 You can find healing through depression counseling and work with one of our skilled, caring professionals at our Montgomery office.
 They’ll help you understand what is contributing to your depression and how you can better manage it moving forward.

 What Is Depression?
 Am I Depressed?

 Depression is a serious mental illness characterized by a down mood and loss of interest in daily activities—even those the individual used to enjoy.
 This is a common illness that 300 million people around the world are dealing with right now, according to the World Health Organization.
 These individuals can experience the following symptoms, in addition to a depressed mood and loss of interest in their day to day: